EddyVerbruggen/nativescript-plugin-firebase/README.md

 ## Usage

-If you want a quickstart, [clone our demo app (an older version is used in the YouTube video)](https://github.com/EddyVerbruggen/nativescript-plugin-firebase-demo).
+If you want a quickstart, [clone our demo app](https://github.com/EddyVerbruggen/nativescript-plugin-firebase-demo).

 ### Start-up wiring
 We need to do some wiring when your app starts, so open `app.js` and add this before `application.start();`: